EliaTogni/Univault/Classes/Simulation.md

 Some examples follow below.

-#### Insurance company
+Let's consider an example.<br />
 An insurance company classifies its policy holders as being either accident prone or not.
 Their data indicate that an accident prone person will file a claim within a one-year period with probability $.25$, with this probability falling to $.10$ for a non accident prone person.
 If a new policy holder is accident prone with probability $.4$, what is the probability he or she will file a claim within a year?

 Let $C$ be the event that a claim will be filed, and let $B$ be the event that the policy holder is accident prone.
 Then

 $$P[C] = P[C \vert B]P[B] + P[C \vert B^c]P[B^c] = .25)(.4) + (.10)(.6) = .16$$